Sunnybank, Queensland: Development

 Opening in 1938, The Oasis, with lush gardens, swimming pools and a mini zoo became Brisbane's most popular tourist attraction.
 The tropical gardens themselves attracted national and international attention.
 The Oasis's popularity really took off in 1942 when, during the Second World War, thousands of American military personnel stationed in Brisbane used the Oasis as a rest and recreation venue.
 It closed in 1989 due to declining patronage.
 The Oasis was located at 141 Station Road.

 Asian influence on culture

-Sunnybank is today a thriving multicultural suburb, with strong Asian influences in design, food and culture.
+Today, Sunnybank is a thriving multicultural community, with strong Asian influences in architecture, food, and culture.